Personal C++ notes

 List elements need not be constant.
 Such lists can be used only during initialization.

 If the array size is not specified, it will be inferred from the initializer list.
-If it is specified, and initializers are not provided for all elements, the remaining elements will be default-initialized.
+If it is specified, and if initializers are not provided for all elements, the remaining elements will be default-initialized.

 When initializing multidimensional arrays, the innermost list levels correspond to the rightmost array dimensions: